sigasi/sigasi_insights/manual/editor.md

 Sigasi Studio's formatter is context based and tries to respect the style of the author.
 So depending on the original source style, the formatter might make different choices.

 One example is the decision to format a *conditional signal assignment* on one, or multiple lines.
-Sigasi makes this decision based on the position of the first `else` keyword.
+Sigasi Studio makes this decision based on the position of the first `else` keyword.
 If you put the `else` keyword on the first line, the formatter will put everything on one line.
 If you put the `else` keyword on a new line, the formatter will use multiple lines for the assignment.

 ```vhdl
   demo <= (others => '0') when enable = '1'